 About Me

 Feel free to email me or talk to me on twitter/mastodon!
-Follow updates on this site with RSS: posts, projects, and recommendations.
+Follow updates on this site with RSS: posts & recommendations.

 Things I Like